How to Get Your Child to Listen Without Saying No - Baby Chick

 Yelling loudly or repeating the words “no,” “don’t,” and “stop” is ineffective.
 It doesn’t mean our children hear us or listen any harder.
 To get them to really hear your message, it helps to get quieter (they need to listen harder).
 Get down on their level, make eye contact, and lower your voice.
 Speak calmly and slowly, perhaps use some of the other tips to avoid saying no, and really focus on communicating with your child.

-We need to save the word “no” for emergencies or critical situations so that when we use it, the word still has meaning when we choose to say it.
+We need to save the word “no” for emergencies or critical situations so that when we use it, it still has meaning.
 So, unless something is urgent and you need your child to cease doing something immediately, take a moment to pause and consider your response.
 When you are calm, you are less likely to react and can instead act intentionally using the above strategies.
 Allow yourself a moment of reprieve to collect your thoughts and move forward with intention.

 Share